Skip to main content Skip to secondary navigation

 3. Periods of Assistantship Appointments

-Note that these dates are normally different from the start and stop dates of quarters on the university’s academic calendar.
-This timing is intended to deliver continuous salary to students appointed for multiple sequential quarters, i.e., students on assistantships are paid during the periods between quarters.
+Note that these dates are different from the start and stop dates of quarters on the university’s academic calendar.
+This timing delivers continuous salary to students appointed for multiple sequential quarters, i.e., students on assistantships are paid during the periods between quarters.

 Back to top